Are you battling with plotting? Are you struggling to finish a story? In this post, we write about the top 10 tips for

 You have probably stalled after a few chapters, or halfway through your book.
 You may have managed to finish a book and been rejected.
 You probably have no idea where you have gone wrong.

 I created Writers Write many years ago by finding a way through these problems.
-My writing courses are goal oriented.
+I try to make my writing courses are goal oriented.
 They give you practical tips.
 They give you the tools to write, and finish, a book.
 They inspire writers to persevere.

 These are my Top 10 Tips for plotting your story.